fandora-network/docs/docs/edge/get-started/terraform-aws-deployment.md

 If PoS mechanism is needed, just follow this ***[guide](/docs/edge/consensus/migration-to-pos)*** on now to make a switch from PoA to PoS.
 :::

-This guide will, in detail, describe the process of deploying a Polygon Edge blockchain network on the AWS cloud provider, that is production ready as the validator nodes are spanned across multiple availability zones.
+This guide will, in detail, describe the process of deploying a fandora Edge blockchain network on the AWS cloud provider, that is production ready as the validator nodes are spanned across multiple availability zones.

 ## Prerequisites